How physically fit do I need to be to be a Special Constable?

 Are Special Constables able to drive Police vehicles?

-Special Constables are able to drive Police vehicles once they achieve Independent Patrol Status and have complete the relevant driver training course.
+Provided that you have a driving licence, you would be able to drive Police vehicles once you achieve Independent Patrol Status and have completed the relevant driver training course.
 Special Constables have to apply to go on driver training courses and approval will depend on local operational need.

-Are Special Constables able to join specialist units such as Roads Policing, Dog Section, Marine Unit etc?
+Are Special Constables able to join specialist units such as Roads Policing, Investigations, Marine Unit etc?

-Yes, Special Constables are able to join specialist units once they have achieve independent patrol status.
+Yes, Special Constables are able to join specialist units once they have achieved Independent Patrol Status.
 There is no automatic right to work on a specialist team; there are a set number of specialist positions available and spaces are advertised when vacancies become available, there is also a competitive selection process to join such teams.